 The instructions also say you can stick them in the dishwasher.
-I prefer to clean mine this way since I use them to wipe down my stove, and I use dishwasher detergents that get rid of grease, which the microwave can't do.
+I prefer to clean mine this way since I use them to wipe down my stove with dishwasher detergents that get rid of grease.

 I love the backstory

 Few things sell me on a product like a feel-good backstory.
-Skoy was founded by two best friends, Michelle and Karen, who were stay-at-home moms in California fed up with paper towel consumption.
-So, they spent a year doing research and coming up with the formula for Skoy Cloth.
-I also like that their cloths — which are made in Germany — are packaged in the USA by an organization that employs people with disabilities.
+Skoy was founded by two best friends, Michelle and Karen: Two stay-at-home moms in California who were fed up with paper towel consumption.
+So, they spent a year doing research and coming up with the perfect formula for Skoy Cloth.

 While I can't say for a fact that I'll never buy another roll of paper towels, I can say that I'll think twice before adding them to my cart.
 Skoy Cloths may not make cleaning fun, per se, but they certainly make it more sensible.